Machas with Attitude

 Machas With Attitude (MWA) was a hip hop trio with members from Bangalore and Chennai, India.
 Formed on 14 June 2008, it consisted of Brodha V, Smokey and Bigg Nikk.
 MWA took influences from their various backgrounds, and although their songs were primarily in English, they usually featured lyrics in Hindi, Tamil, Telugu, Kannada and Malayalam.
-The group's name was inspired by the American rapper group N.W.A.
+The group's name was inspired by the American hip-hop crew N.W.A.

 History

 Formation

 In early 2006, the three members – Bigg Nikk, Smokey and Brodha V met through an online battling community, before which, each artist was going solo.

 They primarily performed in the premier pubs like the Kyra Theatre in Bangalore and did live stage performances in events like 'Mr and Miss Bangalore Times' on occasion of the semi-finals as well as the finals.
 They have performed in various College Events and Corporate Events, spreading the trend of hip hop music all over South India.
 They were still in the underground scene and continued to be until they got their first breakthrough single "Oh Eesa (Club Mix)" in the film Aayirathil Oruvan and later made their Bollywood debut with "Dheaon Dheaon" from Mujhse Fraaandship Karoge.
-Their devotion to the song of this movie is chronicled everywhere.
+Their devotion to the song is chronicled everywhere.

-Machas With Attitude was later featured in the 'Namma Chennai' Album, which also involved Bobo Shashi.
+Machas With Attitude was later featured in the Namma Chennai Album, which also involved Bobo Shashi.

 Musical influences

 The band, in many interviews cite Tupac Shakur, Eminem, A.R.
-Rahman, Rakim, Big L, Krs-one, Big Pun and Snoop Dogg as their biggest musical influences.
+Rahman, Rakim, Big L, Krs-One, Big Pun and Snoop Dogg as their biggest musical influences.